This month, we’re travelling from Portugal to explore top producing wine regions of the world in Romania.

 Steveston Winemakers does not currently carry any Romanian wines.

 I hope you enjoyed going to Dracula’s homeland in this article in my series about wine regions of the world – Romania.
-Please share it by clicking on the share icon on the upper left corner of your screen.
+Please share it by clicking on the share icon on the upper right corner of your screen.

 Next month, we’ll explore the wine regions of world in Russia.